The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 Often those of us who are traumatized try to make our small and take up as little space as possible.
 Posture is shaped by our relationships with people.
 How we perceive ourselves in our interactions with others is the ultimate organizer of posture.

-By increasing our personal space mentally we are psychologically giving ourselves permission to take up space in the world.
+By increasing our personal space mentally we are psychologically permitting ourselves to take up space in the world.
 I have incorporated this trying to increase my back space while doing the horse-stance.
-I can feel my spine actually untwisting.
+I can feel my spine untwisting.
 Visualization does work.

 6) Or watch movies/videos of pleasant interactions and caressing touch